 contains affiliate links

 Lucy decided to cut her own hair when she was four.
-We discussed it first and she was thrilled with it!
+We discussed it first and helped her do it – she was thrilled with it!

 Parents sometimes unknowingly enforce control over their children’s bodies.
 I feel like it begins with feeling protective and responsible for their health, safety and well-being.
 But children’s body autonomy needs to be respected.